- It's Software

 Sound money is a core value of Bitcoin because it has:

 - a predictable supply issuance schedule that cannot be maliciously altered

-- a fixed supply that cannot not be increased by a central entity
+- a fixed monetary supply that cannot not be changed by a central entity

 - a system and value that has less correlation with traditional financial markets

-- value that cannot be endlessly printed or devalued into oblivion
+- value that cannot be debased from endless printing

 - value that is shielded from inflation, negative interest rates and other future human interventions